Skip to main content

 CPAW 2025 diary

-Find out where we'll be and what we're doing during Cancer Prevention Action Week, as we present our petition to No 10, table an Early Day Motion on cancer and alcohol, and much more
+Find out what we achieved during Cancer Prevention Action Week, as we presented our petition to No 10, tabled an Early Day Motion on cancer and alcohol, and much more.

 Published: 20 June 2025